Scholarships, awards and prizes

 Open Awards

-The Royal College of Ophthalmologists is delighted to announce that applications are now open for the 2025 Keeler Scholarship.
+The Royal College of Ophthalmologists is delighted to announce that applications are now invited for the Chandra Award 2025.

 PURPOSE